Generic Name: InFLIXimab-abda (in FLIKS e mab)

 - Rarely, people using drugs like this one have had nervous system problems.
 Sometimes, these problems have not gone away.
 Call your doctor right away if you have a burning, numbness, or tingling feeling that is not normal; change in eyesight; dizziness; seizures; or weakness in your arms or legs.

-- Very bad and sometimes deadly liver problems have happened with this medicine (Renflexis).
+- Liver problems have rarely happened with this medicine (Renflexis).
+Sometimes, this has been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Abnormal heartbeats, heart attacks, high or low blood pressure, and strokes have happened during and within 24 hours after the infusion.
 Sometimes, heart attacks have been deadly.
 Loss of eyesight has also happened during and within 2 hours after the infusion.
 Talk with the doctor.